smhillin/kafka_essentials/simple_kafka_streaming.md

           --partitions 1 \
           --topic streams-wordcount-output

+    kafkat topics

 ### generate some input data and store it in a local file at /tmp/file-input.tx

-    echo -e "Hello Kafka Essentials Class\nHave a nive day.\nStream on!" > /tmp/file-input.txt
+    echo -e "Hello Kafka Essentials Class\nAre you enjoying Kafka Streams.\nStream on!" > /tmp/file-input.txt

+    cat /tmp/file-input.txt

-###  The result file will have the follwoing
+The result file will have the follwing

     Hello Kafka Essentials Class
     Have a nive day.